AC optimal power flow in the presence of renewable sources and uncertain loads: Introduction

 \section{Introduction}

 Modern power grids are characterized by increasing penetration of renewable energy sources, such as solar photovoltaic and wind power.
 This trend is expected to increase in the near future, as also testified by strict commitments to large renewable power penetration being made by major countries worldwide; e.g., see \cite{SET2016,GWEC2016}.
 While the advantages of renewable energy in terms of environmental safeguard are indisputable, its introduction does not come without a cost.
 Indeed, renewable energy generation technologies are highly variable and not fully dispatchable, thus imposing novel challenges to the existing power system operational paradigm.
-As discussed in e.g. \cite{bienstock2014chance}, when uncontrollable resources fluctuate, classical optimal power flow (OPF) solutions can provide very inefficient power generation policies, that result in line overloads and, potentially, cascading outrages.
+As discussed in e.g. \cite{Bienstock2014}, when uncontrollable resources fluctuate, classical optimal power flow (OPF) solutions can provide very inefficient power generation policies, that result in line overloads and, potentially, cascading outrages.

-Despite the increasingly larger investments, which are costly and subject to several regulatory and policy limitations, the frequency and scale of power outages are steadily growing.
+Despite the increasingly larger investments, which are costly and subject to several regulatory and policy limitations, power outages due to the uncertainty introduced by renewable power generation still occur frequently.
 This situation clearly shows that a strategy based only on investments in technological improvements of the transmission lines and controllable generation capacity---as those discussed e.g.\ in \cite{ Conejo2010}---is not sufficient anymore.
 Instead, radically new dispatch philosophies need to be devised, able to cope with the increasing \textit{uncertainty}, due to unpredictable fluctuations in renewable output and time-varying loads.

 Indeed, classical OPF dispatch is typically computed based on simple predictions of expected loads and generation levels for the upcoming time window.
 Although these predictions can be fairly precise for the case of traditional generators and loads, they may be highly unreliable in the case of renewable generators, thus explaining its failure in these latter situations.